franckaragao/nuxt-maps-module/README.md

 # nuxt-maps-module

 > Nuxt module allowing you to inject google maps javascript api to the project
-> This repo was forked from https://github.com/WilliamDASILVA/nuxt-google-maps-module and tweaked as the owner was un responsive on the repo issues
+> This repo was forked from https://github.com/WilliamDASILVA/nuxt-google-maps-module.

 > Include support to `runtimeConfig`

 [📖 **Release Notes**](./CHANGELOG.md)